kahunacohen/real-world-fp/README.md

 This function is not pure because it performs side effects--reading data from the file-system.
 What if the file isn't there, or the file doesn't have the right permissions?
 What if someone changes the content in the file specified by `path`?
 The function isn't guarenteed to return the same result given the same file path input.
 It depends on factors external to the function.

-Also note, that it's imperative, meaning reading the function reads like a recipe of how to achieve the specific goal instead of a specification.
+Additionally, the function is imperative.
+It reads like point-by-point directions on how to get from point a to point b, instead of a general specification of how the algorithm should perform its business.